casakampa/doorbell/README.md

 # The inner workings of the doorbell script

 The script reads the GPIO pins on the Raspberry Pi.
-The 3.3V power supply is used for the doorbell button.
-GPIO pin 24 - right next to the 3.3V pin - is used as a sensor to detect if there is voltage.
-When someone rings the doorbell, the circuit closes and pin 17 senses power.
+The 3.3V DC power supply is used for the doorbell button.
+GPIO pin 24 - right next to the 3.3V pin - is used as a sensor to detect power.
+When someone presses the doorbell button, the circuit closes and pin 17 senses power.

 Then the script checks if there is a doorbell within a time frame, and if so, a relay is switched - GPIO pin 17 - to actually sound the doorbell.